 The CAM Academy provides training and technical assistance on comprehensive trauma-responsive substance use disorder treatment for Colorado and the surrounding regions.

 This three-hour workshop will increase knowledge and skills to deliver compassionate and effective care that acknowledges and addresses the impact of trauma.
-It provides tools to create trauma-responsive environments to promote healing in individuals who have experienced trauma.
-CNE and CME Credits are available

 To learn more, contact us at CAMAcademy@dhha.org.